At a glance

 What to do if a cat eats chocolate

 The answer depends on the amount and the type of chocolate your cat consumed.

-Milk chocolate contains higher levels of theobromine, and it would only take a row of chocolate (approximately 4 squares) from a standard bar for him to ingest enough theobromine to develop symptoms.
+Milk chocolate contains higher levels of theobromine, and it would only take a row of chocolate (approximately four squares) from a standard bar for him to ingest enough theobromine to develop symptoms.

-Dark chocolate, baking chocolate, and dry cocoa powder are the biggest risks and if your cat has consumed any of these, call your poisons hotline or speak to your veterinarian.
+Dark chocolate, baking chocolate, and dry cocoa powder are the most significant risks and if your cat has consumed any of these, call your poisons hotline or speak to your veterinarian.

 Please be aware that even if your cat hasn’t ingested enough chocolate to cause symptoms of theobromine toxicity, he is at risk of developing pancreatitis due to the high-fat content.
 This is an extremely painful condition which occurs when digestive enzymes begin to break down the pancreas.

 Symptoms vary in the age of the cat (kittens are more susceptible than adults due to their smaller size), the quantity of chocolate consumed as well as the type of chocolate eaten.
 Dry cocoa powder and the darker chocolates contain higher amounts of theobromine and therefore are more dangerous.

 Clinical effects can occur within 6-12 hours and may include: